IrisShaders/glsl-transformer/README.md

 - Add functionality that allows removing a local root and replacing it with a new local root? (is that even possible?) if the grammar rules allow it, the local root data would somehow need to be preserved

 - Unit (and integration) testing of all the parts
-- Figure out if somehow transformations could be compiled/reused without binding them to a particular parser instance

 - AST structures for GLSL types: Continue work on Tensor (tensor manipulation methods and "widening" until it hits the maximum)
 - AST: Structs